If you’re having trouble focusing, I bet you wonder why. There are many culprits and just as many ways to regain concentration.

 Just as detrimental as being hungry, poor nutrition can also damage your ability to concentrate.
 Although a sugar rush will give you energy, you will also fall hard afterward.

-It’s best to retain an healthy and nutritious lifestyle in order to reap the most benefits.
-Eat before work and make sure you eat a balance of fresh fruits, vegetables, lean meats and other valuable additions to your nutritious lifestyle.
+It’s best to retain a healthy and nutritious lifestyle in order to reap the most benefits.
+Eat before work and make sure you eat a balance of fresh fruits, vegetables, lean meats, and other valuable additions to your nutritious lifestyle.
 Have you ever heard someone say, “Never skip breakfast”?
 Well, this is why!

 5. Not enough intimacy or not enough exercise

 Just like hunger can take your focus away from your job, so can the lack of physical intimacy and the lack of exercise.
 Let’s face it, if you’re feeling those “needs” arise, then you will not be thinking about your job.
 In short, your mind will wander and until you find a way to remove those feelings, you will have trouble focusing on what you really need to get done.